stepanataccolade/docsv2/sources/ci_overview.md

 ### Build trigger

 When a repository is enabled on Shippable, we enable webhooks on that repository and start listening to commit and pull request events.

 Shippable automatically builds and tests your repositories when -

 - we receive a commit webhook
 - we receive a webhook for a pull request opened for an enabled repository
 - we receive a webhook for a git tag push event (currently only supported on GitHub)
 - we receive a webhook for a GitHub release event

 You can also initiate a manual build through the UI, by clicking on the `Build` button for any project or branch, irrespective of a webhook event.

 By default, we do not automatically trigger builds if you push a tag or create a release.
-Go [here](ci_projects.md#configure-webhook-events-for-triggering-builds) for details on configuring these settings.
+Go here **UpdateLink** for details on configuring these settings.

 ### Shippable yml configuration
 We need a `shippable.yml` file at the root of your repository in order to run your builds.
 This is your config file and tells us what the build should do.
-For the yml structure and how to configure it, check out the [configure your build](ci_configure.md) section.
+For the yml structure and how to configure it, check out the configure your build **UpdateLink** section.

 ### Build flow